How to Configure a Network in Cisco Packet Tracer

 Step 1

-Add one Cisco Router, two Cisco Switches, and four PCs on the program’s workspace.
-Then note the port and slot numbers of the router’s GigabitEthernet interfaces in the workspace.
+Add one Cisco Router, two Cisco Switches, and four PCs to the program’s workspace.
+Then, note the port and slot numbers of the Router’s GigabitEthernet interfaces in the workspace.

 Two Switches and Four Computers Connected to a Cisco Router